 Regardless, your investment will be about double what you spend to onboard experienced drivers - $10,000 to $15,000 is the typical range.
-This is because you’ll have two drivers deliver loads that only need one and a week’s worth of training on the closed course before that driver is generating revenue.
+This is because you’ll have two drivers running routes that only need one and a week’s worth of training on the closed course before that driver is generating revenue.

 A veteran may have developed bad habits, but there are also baseline skills that he or she has developed over the years.
 You’re starting from ground zero with a new driver.